ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/client-diversity/index.md

 ### Proof-of-stake finality {#finality}
 Ethereum has had 100% uptime since the network began.
 After the merge, the risks caused by poor client diversity become more alarming.
 A critical bug in a consensus client with over 33% of the Ethereum nodes could prevent the Beacon Chain from finalizing, causing Ethereum to go offline.

-Worse still, a critical bug in a client with a two-thirds majority could cause the chain to [incorrectly split and finalize](https://www.symphonious.net/2021/09/23/what-happens-if-beacon-chain-consensus-fails/), leading to a large set of validators getting stuck on an invalid chain.
+<Emoji text="🚨" mr="1rem" /> Worse still, a critical bug in a client with a two-thirds majority could cause the chain to <a href="https://www.symphonious.net/2021/09/23/what-happens-if-beacon-chain-consensus-fails/" target="_blank">incorrectly split and finalize</a>, leading to a large set of validators getting stuck on an invalid chain.
 If they want to rejoin the correct chain, these validators face slashing or a slow and expensive voluntary withdrawal and reactivation.
 The magnitude of a slashing scales with the number of culpable nodes with a two-thirds majority slashed maximally (32 ETH).

 Although these are unlikely scenarios, the Ethereum eco-system can mitigate their risk by evening out the distribution of clients across the active nodes.
 Ideally, no consensus client would ever have more than a 33% share of the total nodes.